EmFor2001/EmFor2001/README.md

 ## Hi there, I'm Kuba 👋

-I am 24 years old student of IT technologies (specialization: Front-end) at Wyższa Szkoła Bankowa in Gdańsk, currently working as front-end developer for small company Gr8Soft (since 01.2022).
+I am 25 years old student of Computer Science at University WSB Merito in Gdańsk.

-- 🔭 I’m currently working on project for school and my engineering degree
+- 🔭 I’m currently working on project for school and my master degree
-- 🌱 I’m currently learning **.NET / Rect-Native**
+- 🌱 I’m currently learning **Java**
-- 👯 I’m looking to collaborate on my new idea to create an app gathering gas prices from gas stations around
 - 📫 How to reach me: best way is to contact me via e-mail k.hajduk.kh@gmail.com
 - ⚡ ***Fun fact: It is said that as one of the 8 species living on Earth (including humans, gorillas, dolphins and - interestingly - magpies), elephants can recognize their reflection!***